-Maggie Harger, Megan Henry, Maddy Fritzen, Geneva Mayall, Jane Timberlake

-Parks Forest and Wildlife

-Dr. Gregory Gordon

-24 April, 2016

-Tribal and Social Commentary

-Introduce Your Focus
+As Environmental Studies students at Gonzaga University, our main concerns revolve around the health of the Colville National Forest.
+Therefore, we have selected different sections of the various alternatives that we believe would help in preserving the integrity of this natural entity.
+These proposals involve yielding a low timber harvest, reducing road suitability, preserving watersheds, and increasing wilderness.
+Many of these values align with what the native tribes in area of the Colville Forest desire in order to help preserve sacred areas.
+For instance, the increase in wilderness will help maintain their native tribal lands in a state that their ancestors would recognize.
+For further information, please see bellow:

-The forest management plan outlined in Alternative O of the Proposed Revised Land Management Plan for Colville National Forest is desirabl Most?
-To Who? because it allocates a portion of the forest for vegetation management Isn’t all the forest allocated for management under all alternatives?, which includes maintains the current timber production numbers (Draft EIS line 18955), which is economically desirable for timber harvesters.
-On the other hand, timber management plans for Alternative O maintain the 21-inch upper diameter limit for live trees (Draft EIS line 1889), thus allowing for the continued presence of old growth But what does this have to do with social and tribal issues?
+The forest management plan outlined in Alternative O of the Proposed Revised Land Management Plan for Colville National Forest is most desirable to us as Environmental Studies students because it allocates a specific portion of the forest for vegetation management, which emphasizes restoration and timber production.
+Alternative O maintains the current timber production numbers (Draft EIS line 18955), which is economically desirable for timber harvesters.
+On the other hand, timber management plans for Alternative O maintain the 21-inch upper diameter limit for live trees (Draft EIS line 1889), thus allowing for the continued presence of old growth.
+This allows both timber harvesters and people who wish to preserve old growth, such as tribal members to be satisfied with the timber management strategy.

-.

 There does seem to be discrepancy between what is stated in Alternative O lines 18955-18956: "The expected timber harvest remains the same across all alternatives due to budget trends" and the estimated MMBF for each alternative.
 In the proposed action, the annual predicted wood sale quantity is estimated at 62 MMBF (line 1573), yet in Alternative O the annual predicted woods sale quantity is estimated to be 38 MMBF (line 1908).
 A methodology of how the wood sale quantity is being estimated for each alternative should be clearly stated.
-This will give the public a better understanding of the decision making process so that they can be better involved in the process as well.
+This will give the public a better understanding of the decision making process so that they can be better involved in the process.

-In continuation Of what?, Alternative P's road proposal is desirable because it would reduce suitability for roads from 83 percent (no-action) to 75 percent of the forest (line 1684-85).
+Alternative P's road proposal is desirable because it would reduce suitability for roads from 83 percent (no-action) to 75 percent of the forest (line 1684-85).
 All of the alternatives reduce to road suitability by about 10% compared to the no-action plan, however Alternative P is focused on providing "a sustained flow of economic contributions to the local communities" (line 1656).
-This alternative claims to take wildlife habitat and hydrologic function into account when building roads, while allowing for access to resources and ability to address fuel levelsHowever, Alternatives B and O are desirable This conflicts with the previous statement because they limit the miles of road in a national forest.
-This aspect would be good to incorporate with Alternative P because it would force forest managers to wisely choose where they build roads.
-Although, the effect that possible roads could have on the environment and wildlife
+This alternative claims to take wildlife habitat and hydrologic function into account when building roads, while allowing for access to resources and ability to address fuel levels.
+It is important that the forest continues to support the local community, while also taking the health of the environment and wildlife into consideration.